Track 61 (Boston)

 Track 61 is an industrial rail terminal track in South Boston, Massachusetts, also known as the Boston Terminal Running Track.
 Track 61 is the last remnant of the vast rail yards that once covered much of the South Boston waterfront.
 Track 61 legally begins at Summer Street, while the line from Bay Junction to Summer Street is the Boston Terminal Running Track and Terminal Yard.
 However, the names are frequently used interchangeably.

 Part of what is now Track 61 was constructed in 1855 and became part of the New York and New England Railroad.
 Other sections were constructed from 1880 to 1920 as South Boston became a freight center.
 During the second half of the 20th century use of the line declined, and part of it is currently out of service.
 While trains do not currently operate along the line, the section from Cypher Street to the Cruise Terminal was rebuilt in conjunction with the Boston Convention & Exhibition Center construction, the line being used heavily to transport material to the Convention Center construction site.
 Revival of freight service and passenger services using the track was proposed by the state in the 2010s, but not funded.
-From 2021 to 2023, a section of the track will be used for acceptance testing of new Red Line subway cars.
-In 2017, the trackage adjacent to the Boston Convention and Exhibition Center was covered with dirt and used for parking during events.
+Since 2021, a section of the track has been used for acceptance testing of new Red Line subway cars.